Azure/azure-powershell/src/Relay/docs/Set-AzRelayAuthorizationRule.md

 This cmdlet adds Send from the access rights of the authorization rule for the Relay namespace with InputeObject parameter.

-### Example 3: Adds Listen from the access rights of the authorization rule for the Hybrid Connection
+### Example 3: Set or update Listen from the access rights of the authorization rule for the Hybrid Connection
 ```powershell
 Set-AzRelayAuthorizationRule -ResourceGroupName Relay-ServiceBus-EastUS -Namespace namespace-pwsh01 -HybridConnection connection-01 -Name authRule-02 -Rights 'Listen' | fl
 ```